neeleshio/50-reactjs-concepts/README.md

 ```

 ## 8. XML
-Stands for Xtensible markup language.
+Stands for `Xtensible markup language`.

 HTML is a Markup language but XML provides framework to define markup languages.